Measure twice. Cut once. Perfect, right?

 3. Cover design.
 Unlike what we learned in grade school.
 People DO judge a book by its cover.
 Don’t go cheap on yourself here.

 4. Website.
 This means service, domain, and website construction.

-5. IBSN.
-Watch out for buying these second-hand.
+5. IBSNs.
+Do the research and watch out for buying these second-hand.

 6. Education courses.
 Writing, Marketing, Design.
 Read the reviews.
 Invest in yourself.